andyeske/How-to-CAD-Almost-Anything/README.md

 *	A 3D model of a topographical geographical map, such as the [Big Island in Hawaii](https://seanshawaiianvacation.weebly.com/uploads/1/3/5/9/13590030/6795329_orig.gif).
 *	A keychain of your favorite logo.

-**To do (optional):** Add 2 slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed to during the design process.
+**To do (optional):** Add 2 slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed during the design process.

 **Session Recordings:** https://www.youtube.com/watch?v=4fcvDSAFNGo.